 Since the lockdowns started around the world in 2020 due to the pandemic, millions of people noticed something.
 The air quality in most cities vastly improved.
 This was obviously due to extreme cuts in industrial activities, as well as a reduction in the use of personal cars.

 Desperate to retain the clean air benefits of the quarantine, several eco-pundits have been insisting that now is the time to start phasing out diesel and petrol fuelled cars in favour of electric ones.

-Electric cars certainly carry many benefits.
-They’re quieter on the roads, reducing noise pollution.
-They don’t produce smog-forming pollutants, reducing air pollution.
+Electric cars can carry a few benefits.
+For example, they’re quieter on the roads, reducing noise pollution.
+They themselves don’t produce smog-forming pollutants, reducing air pollution.
 If you chose to take automatic driving lessons instead of more complicated manual ones, you’ll be pleased to know that electric cars only have one gear.
+Simple!

 The supporters of electric vehicles (EVs) have sustained that since the Nineties, there was an attempt to push these cars in the market, but that they received strong opposition from automobile manufacturers, the oil industry, and federal governments that feared of having their businesses comprised by vehicles that would not require fossil based fuels.

 As a matter of fact, American filmmaker and environmental activist, Chris Paine in 2006 released a documentary called Who Killed The Electric Car?, which explored the limited commercialisation and disappearance on the market of the battery electric vehicle in the United States, specifically the General Motors EV1 of the mid-1990s.

 While there may well have been such a conspiracy to save the oil and car industry from change, it doesn’t necessarily mean that EVs are better for the planet than conventional cars.
 Here’s why.